North Korea: Background

-Japanese occupation and World War II

 A 1945 National Geographic map of Korea, showing Japanese place names and provincial boundaries.

-In the late 19th century, Japan became a significant regional power after winning the First Sino-Japanese War against Qing China and the Russo-Japanese War against the Russian Empire.
-In 1897, King Gojong, the last king of Korea, proclaimed Joseon as the Korean Empire.
-However, Japan compelled Korea to become its protectorate in 1905 and formally annexed it in 1910.
-From 1910 to the end of World War II in 1945, Korea was under Japanese rule.
+In the late 19th century, Korea came under the influence of Japan, which had become a significant regional power after winning the First Sino-Japanese War against Qing China and the Russo-Japanese War against the Russian Empire.
+Japan compelled Korea to become its protectorate in 1905 and formally annexed it in 1910.
 What followed was a period of forced assimilation, in which Korean language, culture, and history were suppressed.
 This led to the March First Movement protests in 1919 and the subsequent foundation of resistance groups in exile, primarily in China.
 Among the resistance groups was Provisional Government of the Republic of Korea.
 During the Japanese colonial period, most Koreans were peasants engaged in subsistence farming.
 In the 1930s, Japan developed mines, hydro-electric dams, steel mills, and manufacturing plants in northern Korea and neighboring Manchuria.
 The Korean industrial working class expanded rapidly, and many Koreans went to work in Manchuria.
 As a result, 65% of Korea's heavy industry was located in the north, but, due to the rugged terrain, only 37% of its agriculture.

-Due to its rule by Japan, northern Korea had little exposure to modern, Western ideas.
-One partial exception was the penetration of religion.
-Since the arrival of missionaries in the late nineteenth century, the northwest of Korea, and Pyongyang in particular, had been a stronghold of Christianity.
-As a result, Pyongyang was called the "Jerusalem of the East".
 A Korean guerrilla movement emerged in the mountainous interior and in Manchuria, harassing the Japanese imperial authorities.
 One of the most prominent guerrilla leaders was the Communist Kim Il Sung.